Zemlinsky

 We did about 80% modern and 20% classical.
 The awful tragedy, for the orchestra, was that eventually we were not able to play the standard classics.
 We could sight-read the most fearsome contemporary piece, but a Brahms symphony—embarrassing!

-So apart from the occasional Mahler, my most memorable experiences with the band were playing lesser-known early 20th-century works like the Scriabin piano concerto with Viktoria Postnikova and Gennady Rozhdestvensky, Bax’s Tintagel—and the Lyric symphony by Alexander Zemlinsky (1871–1942) (see here, and wiki).
+So apart from the occasional Mahler, my most memorable experiences with the band were playing lesser-known early 20th-century works like the Scriabin piano concerto (with Viktoria Postnikova and Gennady Rozhdestvensky!), Bax’s Tintagel—and the Lyric symphony by Alexander Zemlinsky (1871–1942) (see here, and wiki).

 A protégé of Brahms—their clarinet trios were paired at this year’s Proms—Zemlinsky went on to thrive in Vienna, working with Schoenberg, his brother-in-law.
 He was among Alma Schindler’s suitors before she married Mahler in 1902.
 In 1905 (the year after the premiere of Ravel‘s Shéhérazade, FWIW), Zemlinsky composed his symphonic poem-fantasy Die Seejungfrau:

-It’s always sobering and entertaining to consult Slonimsky’s Lexicon of musical invective—here’s a review of the first performance:
+Schoenberg was full of praise for Zemlinsky, as in this 1949 talk.
+Critics weren’t always so keen on Schoenberg.
+It’s always sobering and entertaining to consult Slonimsky‘s Lexicon of musical invective—here’s a review of the first performance:

 Schoenberg’s symphonic poem Pelleas und Melisande is not just filled with wrong notes, in the sense of Strauss’s Don Quixote; it is a fifty-minute long protracted wrong note.
 This is to be taken literally.
 What else may hide behind these cacophonies is quite impossible to find out.